ABI-Software/ABIBook/PMR/PMR-exposing-cellml.rst

 .. note:: This tutorial assumes that you have logged in to the `model repository`_ and have sufficient privileges in the workspace you wish to expose.

-In this example I will use a :term:`*fork*` of the the Beeler Reuter 1977 workspace.
+In this example I will use a :term:`fork` of the the Beeler Reuter 1977 workspace.
 Creating a *fork* of a workspace creates a *clone* of that workspace that you own, and can push changes to.
 You can *fork* any publicly available workspace in the Physiome model repository.
 For more information on this feature of PMR, refer to the information on features or collaboration.

 Choose the revision to expose
 -----------------------------

 As an exposure is created to present a particular revision of a workspace, the first thing to do is to navigate to that revision.
 To do this, first find the workspace - if this is your own workspace, you can click on the *My Workspaces* button in the navigation bar of the repository and find the workspace of interest in the listing displayed.
 After navigating to your workspace, click on the *history* button in the menu bar.

 .. note:: In order to create an exposure of a workspace, the workspace must be *published*.
 You will either need to have sufficient privileges on the repository site to publish your own workspace, or you will have to submit your workspace for publication and await review.
+It is not currently possible to create exposures in private workspaces.

 .. figure:: /PMR/images/PMR-workspacehistory.png
    :align: center